boazsegev/plezi/KNOWN_ISSUES.md

 the Apache benchmark hangs some requests, when chuncked data and missing mimetypes are introduced...

 is this a server or benchmark error?

-## New?!

-**resolved**: sometimes connections don't clear, causing CPU to run wild... need to simplify the timeout process...?